-Some teaching teams impose penalties for assignments that are submitted late.
+Some departments impose penalties for assignments that are submitted late.
 Please check your course material at the beginning of your course to see if these apply to you.
 There may even be policy variations within a single programme and between departments.
-If you are unable to reach the appropriate academic staff member with your extension request you can forward this to your course administrator to pass on.
+If you are unable to reach the appropriate academic staff member with your extension request you should forward this to your course administrator to pass on.

-Please note that the granting of extensions does require adequate reason and that, in some instances, an extension might not be possible (for example, when a subsequent audio or web conference or an online discussion forum has already reviewed the answers of other students).
+Please note that granting extensions requires adequate reason and that, in some instances, an extension might not be possible (for example, when a subsequent audio or web conference or an online discussion forum has already reviewed the answers of other students).